MayankJ-coder/MayankJ-coder/README.md

-# 💫 About Me:
+# 💫 Hi 👋, I'm Mayank Jain
-My name is Mayank Jain.I’m a tech enthusiast, vibe coder, and hardware tinkerer who loves turning wild ideas into working projects—whether that’s on a breadboard, in the browser, or straight from a phone terminal.
+I’m a tech enthusiast, vibe coder, and hardware tinkerer who loves turning wild ideas into working projects—whether that’s on a breadboard, in the browser, or straight from a phone terminal.

 ## 🌐 Socials: